Open Tools NetLens

 Free · Open source · Single .exe

-A small, fast, native-Windows LAN scanner and host monitor for IT admins, consultants and small businesses.
-Drop the .exe on the box, point it at a subnet, get a clean inventory and a consultant-quality HTML report — no installer, no licence server, no telemetry.
+A fast, native-Windows LAN scanner for IT admins, MSPs and small businesses.
+Drop the single .exe on any box, point it at a subnet, and get a clean device inventory — device type and exact model, open ports and services, printer supply levels and heuristic security findings — plus a consultant-quality, single-file HTML report.
+No installer, no services, no telemetry.

 Started 2026-01-12